term7/FFmpeg-A-short-Guide/README.md

 This repository is actively maintained on Codeberg:<br>
 https://codeberg.org/term7/FFmpeg-A-short-Guide

-Changes are puhsed regularly to our Githoub Mirror:<br>
+Changes are puhsed regularly to our Github Mirror:<br>
 https://github.com/term7/FFmpeg-A-short-Guide